Hue Imperial City Walking Tour

 - Dien Tho Palace (Cung Diên Thọ): Dien Tho Palace is a system of palace architecture in Hue Imperial Citadel, the residence of the Queen Mothers.
 Located in the west of the Forbidden City, north of Phung Tien Palace and south of Truong Sanh Palace, Dien Tho Palace is considered to be the largest scale palace architecture system remaining in Hue.

 - Forbidden Purple City (Tử Cấm Thành Huế): The Forbidden Purple City belongs to a complex of the ancient capital of Hue, which is the center of daily life of the Kings, their Queens, Minor Wives and Cocubines of the Nguyen's Emperors.
 The Forbidden City is located behind the Thai Hoa palace, was first built by King Gia Long (1804).
 In the third year of Minh Mang's reign (1822), the king changed the name into Forbidden Purple City.

-Tour Price: 15 usd/person Min of Group: 2 persons Max of Group: 10 persons.
+Daily Group Join Tour: Min of Group - 2 persons Max of Group - 10 persons.

 Tour Inclusions: Friendly & Informative English speaking tour guide during walking tour to citadel.

 Tour Exclusions: Food and Drinks, Entrance Tickets, Tips for tour guide, Anything not mentioned.

 Other Hue Tours You Might Like